spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

         Photometry measurement: Statistic to use to calculate the background ("mean", "median", "mode").
 All measurements are sigma-clipped.

     * scale: float
-        Used as a scaling factor on a limit threshod for computation of weight masks
+        Used as a scaling factor on a limit threshold for computation of weight masks

     * sensitivity: float
         Used for computation of weight masks to preserve the attribute of similarity